 The implementation of the agreed actions are under preparation.
 A communication with more information will follow.

 The ToR for MIWP-21 are under preparation and soon will be submitted for discussion.

-#10 Updated by Michael Lutz almost 4 years ago
+#10 Updated by Michael Lutz about 4 years ago

 - Progress since the last meeting

 - Updated MIWP action description, prioritisation schema and sub-group ToR have been proposed for review (see #2445)

 - Comments received by UK, DE, SE, EEA, CZ, PT

 - Finalise MIWP action description, prioritisation schema and sub-group ToR based on comments received

 - Call for nominations for the sub-group and kick-off meeting